For most of us, learning a language from scratch isn’t always a walk in the park.

 At first glance, you have to assume he’s either showing off or insane.
 Perhaps he is to a degree, but it’s all part of building his brand – a brand that has managed to inspire thousands of people to get up and start learning.

-Mr. Lewis doesn’t expect his readers to be able to reach fluency in three months – nor does he encourage them to try, instead suggesting a more customized goal.
 He has based his career around his intensive immersion and study lifestyle whereas most of us, even the most dedicated learners among us, aren’t in positions to have our lives revolve around our projects, nor do we have hundreds of thousands of followers clamoring for content, keeping the pressure on us.

 He may make it look easy to the casual observer, but if you follow the man you’ll notice that it’s anything but.

-He manages to learn a language so quickly because he works at it so incredibly smart.
+He manages to learn a language so quickly because he works at it so incredibly strategically.
 He has also more or less mastered many techniques to maximize his time and energy right down to restricting his caffeine intake and timing his sleep schedules.

 This includes having entirely sworn off alcohol.
 Would you do that?
+I wouldn’t.

 I hope that this post doesn’t serve to scare or intimidate you.
 If you’re having a hard time you’re not alone in your struggles and shouldn’t feel disheartened the next time someone tells you “Oh, Spanish is such an easy language to learn!”
 Effort, motivation, and dedication are key to success and you can manage all three.